What's the Science Behind Keto?By Stephanie E - Jenny Craig Reviewed by Briana Rodriquez, R.D. Science-Backed

 Weight loss shouldn’t be complicated — and it doesn’t need to be!
-Get started by booking a free appointment with Jenny Craig today.
+Get started with Jenny Craig today!

 Stephanie Eng-Aponte is a copywriter for Jenny Craig and has written for the health and wellness, tech, and environmental industries.
 Stephanie graduated from Rutgers University with a Bachelor of Arts degree in Journalism and Media Studies.
 They employ an “eat first, write later” approach to food blogging and enjoy the occasional Oxford comma.
 Outside of writing, you can find them photographing a muttley crew of rescue pups, brewing kombucha, or exploring San Diego.

 Favorite healthy snack: green apple slices with sunflower butter

 Briana is a Registered Dietitian Nutritionist and Certified Personal Trainer for Jenny Craig, based in Carlsbad, California.
 She is passionate about utilizing food as functional and preventative medicine.
 Guided by a simplistic and optimistic approach, Briana’s philosophy is to help people improve their health and achieve their goals through the development of sustainable habits to live a healthy life.
 In her free time, you can find her strength training, indoor cycling, coffee tasting, and at local eateries with her husband and two dogs.

 Favorite healthy snack: peanut butter with celery alongside a grapefruit-flavored sparkling water (so refreshing!)